EASA / ICAO to FAA Conversion

 Uploading Required Documents

-• The FAA will further review the validity and currency of your license by contacting the country your license was issued.
-This process may take from 5 days up to 10 days.
+The FAA will further review the validity and currency of your license by contacting the country your license was issued.
+This process may take from 30 days up to 3 months (in some cases, even earlier).
 You will then receive a verification letter which is valid for 6 months and can be renewed following the same process.

 Travel to the USA